procore/documentation/getting_started/development_environments.md

 ## Projected Monthly Sandbox Refresh Dates

-Here are the projected 2024-25 dates for the refresh of the monthly sandbox.
+Here are the projected 2024-25 dates for the monthly sandbox refresh.

 | Year | Month     | Date       | Day       |
 | ---- | --------- | ---------- | --------- |